 Most reputable news organizations publish editorial policies on their websites and in cases in which news organizations, for whatever reason, do not publish their policies, they normally make written policies available on request.
 This was my experience when I reported on policies and practices of major news organizations for the Columbia Journalism Review (CJR), which in the media world is regarded as an authority on press ethics and criticism.

-VIN News is funded by revenue generated by membership fees from VIN, the Veterinary Information Network, a network for veterinarians with message boards where veterinarians can vent about crazy clients, colleagues, bosses, etc. A bit strange for adults, but veterinarians are arguably a unique group who face a unique set of challenges and may reasonably prefer the security of their peers.
-The problem is, the only non-veterinarians on the planet who are granted access to this magical planet of veterinarians-only inside baseball are VIN News reporters–and, you guessed it, the AVMA’s leaders–people like the organization’s chief economist Matt Salois, who spent three weeks sending us emails telling us he was “traveling and in all-day meetings.”
+VIN News is funded by revenue generated by membership fees from VIN, the Veterinary Information Network, a network for veterinarians with message boards where veterinarians can vent about crazy clients, colleagues, bosses, etc. And, the only non-veterinarians on the planet who are granted access to this magical planet of veterinarians-only inside baseball are VIN News reporters–and, you guessed it, the AVMA’s leaders–people like the organization’s chief economist Matt Salois, who spent three weeks sending us emails telling us he was “traveling and in all-day meetings.”
 We were hoping to have a series of conversations with him about the critical challenges now facing the profession so that we could convey his views – and perhaps whatever data he is collecting – to our audience of veterinarians, industry leaders, and members of the general public.

 [*Immediately following our initial publication of this article, a reader contacted TCR: “Characterizing VIN as being a vent board is inaccurate.
 It is, among many other arms, a discussion board for case and research discussion.”
 It was not TCR’s intention to characterize VIN as a “vent board” nor was it the intention of this publication to suggest that veterinarians are “whiny, gossipy children” (the reader’s words).
 We also regret that we did not originally include VIN’s own description of itself: “The VIN consultant team — 271 of the most dedicated and talented leaders in veterinary medicine — monitor and facilitate discussions that teach all VINners to be better clinicians while helping you manage your cases.”
 Of course, it would have been most helpful to get that language in a conversation with Dr. Pion, who declined our repeated requests for a conversation.*]